 Most solicitors/conveyancers won’t proceed until prospective homebuyer provides buildings insurance policy confirmation for intervening period between exchange and completion

-There might well be a time and a place where the generally accepted obligation of insurance from a buyer’s viewpoint is seemingly not required by the other parties involved, however we would still advise homebuyers not to rely on the seller’s policy in its entirety, so as to be on the safe side.
+There might well be a time and a place where the generally accepted obligation of insurance from a buyer’s viewpoint is seemingly not required by the other parties involved, but we would still advise homebuyers not to rely on the seller’s policy in its entirety, so as to be on the safe side.
 And that’s because you can’t guarantee that – for their part -they haven’t been disingenuous in their original accounts given to their building insurance provider at a previous time.
 There could be a list of nagging questions which eat away inside and which will remain unanswered which could easily compromise the transaction.
 In as much as it leaves you as a buyer liable to future issues.

-Despite the best will in the world, if a mistake has been made at some point, the policy risks being voided as a direct result, translating that the property would therefore not be insured properly in the event of worst case scenarios taking place during this period.
-We’re of course referring to storm damage, fire, floods and various acts of God which could befall the bricks and mortar you so desire.
+Despite the best will in the world, if a mistake has been made at some point, the policy risks being voided as a direct result, meaning that the property would therefore not be insured properly in the event of worst case scenarios taking place during this period, such as storm damage, fire, floods and various acts of God which could befall the bricks and mortar you so desire.